aastha985/Web-Scraping/README.md

 1. Most popular movies
 1. Movies of different genres

-Storing the data as csv files.
+Storing the data as CSV files.